Propaganda in Augustan Rome

-Roman Emperor Augustus employed various forms of propaganda as he ascended to power.

-Augustus employed several forms of artwork and literature to boast the image of the enforcer of the Pax Romana ('Roman Peace', the Pax Augusta).
-He can be perceived as a historically important figure who effectively utilised propaganda in creating and maintaining his principate.
-Augustus’ wide range of propaganda targeted all aspects of Roman society: art, architecture and coinage to appeal to the general populace, and literature such as poetry and history for the wealthy upperclass.
+The Roman emperor Augustus employed various forms of propaganda as he ascended to power, including several forms of artwork and literature which promoted the image of Augustus as the enforcer of the Pax Romana ('Roman Peace', the Pax Augusta).
+Augustus’ wide range of propaganda targeted all members of Roman society.
+He used art, architecture, and coinage to appeal to the general populace, while texts, such as poetry and history, targeted the upper class.

-The propaganda did not only exist as a form of media, but Augustus’ family, especially the women, played a pivotal role in helping to maintain the Principate.
-His family was essential in acting as examples of the ideal Roman citizen, this aspect is clearly enunciated through the responsibility of his wife.
-Moreover, one of his daughters, Julia the Elder was indispensable in solidifying Augustus' bloodline in future ruling generation, ensuring the continuation of Augustus' successful legacy.
+Augustus’ family, especially the women, played a pivotal role in helping to maintain the Principate.
+His family acted as exemplars of the ideal Roman citizen.
+His wife, Empress Livia, exerted much political influence through her status of privileged counselor to the emperor.
+Moreover, one of Augustus' daughters, Julia the Elder, solidified her father's bloodline in future ruling generations, ensuring the continuation of his legacy.

-Thus, Augustus’ multi-faceted approach allowed for him to dominate public and private sectors of daily Roman life.
-Archaeological evidence and scholarly interpretations demonstrate the effectiveness of Augustus’ propaganda.
+Augustus’ approach to propaganda allowed him to dominate public and private sectors of daily Roman life.
+Archaeological evidence and scholarly interpretations demonstrate the effectiveness of his propaganda.

-The images that Augustus desired to project aimed to idolise him in all Roman aspects, from a military with successful triumphs, to a reliable religious leader through reinforcing his divine ancestry from Julius Caesar.
-Most importantly, Augustus aimed to stabilise Rome from civil strife as the city had been plagued by fights for power.
+Augustus aimed to project a variety of glorified images of himself.
+To achieve this, he emphasized his divine ancestry from Julius Caesar.
+Augustus aimed to stabilize Rome from civil strife, as the city had been plagued by fights for power.